(Photo courtesy of NetPS Plant Finder)

 Height: 50 feet

 A popular hybrid elm cultivar with a dense, rounded canopy, large shiny leaves and good fall color, resistant to Dutch elm disease; excellent as a street tree or a shade tree for larger properties; very adaptable to adverse conditions

-Pioneer Elm has dark green foliage throughout the season.
+Pioneer Elm has dark green deciduous foliage on a tree with a round habit of growth.
 The serrated pointy leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Pioneer Elm is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Pioneer Elm is recommended for the following landscape applications;